akarshsnair/Automatic-Floor-Cleaning-Robot/README.md

 Implementing object detection for collision avoidance during navigation.</ul>

-<ul>Creating a structured ROS software architecture with Python and rospy.
-Developing path planning and cleaning algorithmsx
+<li>Creating a structured ROS software architecture with Python and rospy.
+Developing path planning and cleaning algorithms
-for efficient floor cleaning.</ul>
+for efficient floor cleaning.</li>
-<ul>Integrating a vacuum mechanism for effective
+<li>Integrating a vacuum mechanism for effective
-cleaning.</ul>
+cleaning.</li>
-<ul>Designing a user-friendly interface for easy
+<li>Designing a user-friendly interface for easy
-cleaning of the floor</ul>
+cleaning of the floor</li>

 ### Working
 <li>The Ultrasonic Sensor detects obstacles and relays data to
 the Raspberry Pi 4.</li>
 <li>The Raspberry Pi 4 processes the sensor data and
-determines the optimal cleaning path, sending commands to the L298N Motor Driver Module.</li>
+determines the optimal cleaning path, sending commands to the L298N Motor Driver.</li>
 <li>The Motor Driver Module controls the robot's movement,
 allowing it to navigate around obstacles while cleaning efficiently.</li>